External Callback Trigger¶

-Let’s consider a scenario where you want to process an order only after payment confirmation.
-Here’s how you can set up your workflow using the External Callback trigger:
+Consider an e-commerce scenario where you need to process orders only after payment confirmation.
+Here's how you structure this workflow:

-- Process Order Details: The flow processes the order details.
+- Process Order Details: The flow processes the order details and prepares for fulfillment

-- External Callback Trigger: The flow pauses here and waits for the payment confirmation.
+- External Callback Trigger: The flow pauses and waits for payment confirmation

-- Complete Order: Once the External Callback trigger is activated, the flow continues to complete the order and notify the customer.
+- Complete Order: Once payment is confirmed via the callback, the flow continues to complete the order

 Callback Request Format¶